pogyomo/mini/SPEC.md

-# Mini

-A minimal, but self-hostable programming language.
+# The mini language specification

 ## Entry point of program